Receiving and Spending Money

 So you've been approved.
 What next?

-Open Collective is the software platform that Open Source Collective (OSC) uses with our hosted collectives to manage financial contributions and payments.
+Open Collective is the software platform Open Source Collective (OSC) uses with our hosted collectives to manage financial contributions and payments.
 Open Collective has a ton of features like transparent budgets, custom collective profiles, donation tiers, fundraising goals, and other tools now at your disposal.

 ✅ For an overview of features and how to use the Open Collective platform, check out their documentation.